 Court TV veteran Fred Graham joined the network as an anchor in 1991 when it first launched.
-Graham served as chief anchor and managing editor of Court TV, hosting the morning trial coverage program Open Court before recently assuming the new role of senior editor, heading the network’s editorial board.
-Now based in Washington, D.C., Graham continues to report on key legal news events from the nation’s capital.
+Graham served as chief anchor and managing editor of Court TV, hosting the morning trial coverage program Open Court before assuming the new role of senior editor, heading the network’s editorial board, and reporting on key legal news events from the nation’s capital.

 Over the past 45 years, Graham has been a practicing attorney, government official, legal writer for The New York Times, law correspondent for CBS News; anchor, commentator and senior editor for WKRN-TV, the ABC affiliate in his hometown of Nashville, Tenn.